 Many people associate tremors with Parkinson's disease, but the two conditions differ in key ways:

 - Timing of tremors.
-Essential tremor of the hands usually occurs when you use your hands.
-Tremors from Parkinson's disease are most prominent when your hands are at your sides or resting in your lap.
+Essential tremor of the hands usually occurs when using the hands.
+Tremors from Parkinson's disease are most noticeable when the hands are at the sides of the body or resting in the lap.

 Known risk factors for essential tremor include:

-Genetic mutation.
-The inherited variety of essential tremor (familial tremor) is an autosomal dominant disorder.
-A defective gene from just one parent is needed to pass on the condition.
+Altered gene.
+The inherited variety of essential tremor, known as familial tremor, is an autosomal dominant disorder.
+An altered gene from just one parent is needed to pass on the condition.

 - Age.
 Essential tremor is more common in people age 40 and older.